left-nullspace/deseas-autocorr-time-series-sales-modelling-spython/README.md

 # time-series-modelling-python
-Analyzing and forecasting retail sales using time series modeling techniques.
+Analyzing and forecasting retail sales using time series modeling techniques using Kaggles store sales dataset

 ## Description
 This project focuses on analyzing and forecasting retail sales data using time series modeling techniques.
 The primary goal is to develop a model that accurately predicts sales patterns by leveraging seasonal, cyclic, and serial dependence features.